PanicStation.org

 What can wait

-• You do not need to settle inheritance, family grievances, or “who was right” today.
+• You do not need to settle inheritance, funeral choices, family blame, or old grievances today.

-• You do not need to decide long-term legal steps during the acute crisis—stabilise the care plan first.
+• You do not need to decide whether to make a formal complaint while the immediate care plan is still unclear.

 Important reassurance